 - Tell Why You’re Sharing: Don’t assume the content can speak for itself, take the time to pull the pieces together for your learners.

-- Recap: Summarize your content to give your learners another chance to absorb it and to add helpful commentary.
+- Recap: Summarize the content to give your learners another chance to absorb it and to add helpful commentary.

 - Be Picky: Don’t go swiping right on every article/graphic you see.
 Take time to get to know the material and only share things with substance.

-- Add Worth: It can’t be said enough; your comments need to add value to the course.
+- Add Value: It can’t be said enough; your comments need to add value to the course.
 The content can’t be random, and neither can your additions.

 6) Offer Variety